-Recent interest in model-free stabilization in the meantime, has been motivated by modern sensing technologies, robust machine learning approaches and efficient computational methods to reason about control and estimation of uncertain systems- all from measured (online) data \cite{hou2017data,sedghi2020multi}.
-Safety-critical concerns have in fact necessitated non-asymptotic analysis on data-driven methods; this is currently an active multi-disciplinary area of research~\cite{faradonbeh2018finite, dean2019safely}.
-In particular, there has been a growing interest in finite-time control and analysis of unknown linear dynamical systems from time-series or a single trajectory \cite{fiechter1997pac, alaeddini2018linear, sarkar2019finite, simchowitz2018learning, berberich2019robust, oymak2019non, fattahi2019learning, wagenmaker2020active, tsiamis2019finite}.
+Recent interest in model-free stabilization in the meantime, has been motivated by novel sensing technologies, robust machine learning, and efficient computational methods to reason about control and estimation of uncertain systems--all from measured (online) data \cite{hou2017data,sedghi2020multi}.
+Safety-critical systems have in fact necessitated non-asymptotic analysis on data-driven methods~\cite{faradonbeh2018finite, dean2019safely}.
+In particular, there has been a growing interest in examining finite-time control of unknown linear dynamical systems from time-series or a single trajectory \cite{alaeddini2018linear, sarkar2019finite, berberich2019robust, oymak2019non, fattahi2019learning, wagenmaker2020active, tsiamis2019finite}.
 Parallel to asymptotic analysis in traditional adaptive control and \ac{sysID} \cite{ljung2001system, narendra2012stable, aastrom2013adaptive}, model-based finite-time control has benefited from a least-squares approach to identification followed by robust synthesis--see for example~\cite{dean2017sample}.
 In this direction, probabilistic bounds on the estimation error related to the required run-time have been examined.
-While it has been shown that model-based methods require fewer measurements for certain control problems in general~\cite{tu2018gap},\footnote{That is, first finding a model estimate from data and then use that estimate for control design.} data collection required for sysID can be expensive or impractical due to resource limitations and safety constraints.
-Furthermore, some of the aforementioned studies rely on \textit{a priori} information about the system, such as estimates of system parameters \cite{dean2019safely}, an initial stabilizing controller \cite{kim2005stable, bradtke1994adaptive, fazel2018global, alemzadeh2019distributed}, or a stable open-loop system \cite{oymak2019non, sarkar2019finite}.
-In addition, persistently exciting inputs are not practical for control and identification of unstable systems even in low dimensions without recourse to resets~\cite{de2019formulas}.\footnote{For instance, injecting white noise into an unstable system can result in ill-conditioned data matrices.} Hence, existing data-guided methods are not directly applicable to time and safety critical control for applications such as flight control \cite{lozano2004robust} or infrastructure recovery \cite{gonzalez2017efficient}.
-Our work is motivated by the desire to remove the reliance on having access to the initial stabilizing controller for data-guided control synthesis.
-In this direction, we focus on instances where input parameters in the LTI system are ``effective.''
-This point of view then facilitates imposing a satisfactory performance guarantee on data-guided synthesis based on a single trajectory--even when the underlying system is unstable.
+While it has been shown that model-based methods require fewer measurements for certain control problems in general~\cite{tu2018gap},\footnote{That is, first finding a model estimate from data and then use that estimate for control design.} data collection required for \ac{sysID} can be expensive or impractical due to resource limitations and safety constraints.
+Furthermore, some of the aforementioned studies rely on \textit{a priori} information about the system, such as estimates of system parameters \cite{dean2019safely}, an initial stabilizing controller \cite{kim2005stable, bradtke1994adaptive, fazel2018global, alemzadeh2019distributed}, or assuming an open-loop stable system \cite{oymak2019non, sarkar2019finite}.